Maths

 Maths in KS2

-Maths No Problem is also followed in LKS2 where lessons are adapted and personalised to meet the needs of our learners.
+Maths No Problem is also followed in years three, four and five where lessons are adapted and crafted to meet the needs of our learners.
 Children are encouraged to show a range of journaling methods to show a deep understanding of a concept and then apply this new knowledge to a varied of problems.
+All children will be challenged, at their level, throughout lessons and effective use of assessment will ensure pupil progress.

 Mental Maths